mszjar/mszjar/README.md

 # Hi there 👋 I'm Mario
-As a dedicated Web 3 Developer, my experience covers Solidity, React JS, and Ruby on Rails.
+As a Web 3 Developer, my experience covers Solidity, React JS, and Ruby on Rails.
 With a keen interest in Blockchain and entrepreneurship, I'm always open to exploring new ideas and collaborations.
 My work aligns with the philosophy of open-source and shared knowledge for a stronger tech community.

 ## Deep in the trenches with
 Smart contracts - Focused on Solidity
-Web applications - Crafting with Ruby on Rails
+Web applications - Ruby on Rails

 ## On my learning path
-Web3 Development - Diving deeper into Solidity & React
+Web3 Development - Solidity & React
 Passionate about code, open for collaborations, and ready to make a difference.
 Let's get coding!

 ## Some technologies I use